 Thankfully, all hope is not lost.
 There are ways to make your exhaust louder, no matter what your budget is.
 But how can you make your car exhaust louder?

 In this guide, we cover some practical tips for increasing the exhaust sound.
 Our guide outlines the average price of each option, so you know how much money needs to be saved.

 How is Exhaust Sound Generated?

 What makes the sound that’s coming out of the exhaust?
-Power is generated through the combustion process of the fuel and air mixture in the engine.
+Power is generated when a mixture of fuel and air combusts in the engine.
+In other words, your engine is creating a constant series of controlled explosions.
 As this power is created, sound waves travel out of the vehicle through the exhaust system.

 How to Make Your Car’s Exhaust Louder (Ranked by Price)

 To make your car’s exhaust louder, you can increase the exhaust sound by taking off the muffler.
 You can also remove the catalytic converter or install a cat-back exhaust.
 Consider putting on a performance muffler, cold air intake, turbocharger, straight pipe exhaust, or aftermarket exhaust if you have the money.